Wahoo NE, 5th Street with paved streets 1920

 Some of the first wave of Czech immigrants into Wahoo were our ancestors and relatives, Zimola, Simondynes and Dolezal.

-Construction on the present neo-gothic church began in June of 1920 and was consecrated in September of 1923 by Bishop James Duffy of Grand Island, as the Diocese of Lincoln was without a bishop at the time.
-Note the cornerstone inscription, written in Czech and English.
+Construction on the present neo-gothic church, St. Wenceslaus, began in June 1920 and was consecrated in September 1923. by Bishop James Duffy of Grand Island, as the Diocese of Lincoln was without a bishop then.
+Note the cornerstone inscription, which is written in Czech and English.

-The interior of the church has undergone a number of renovations throughout its 85-year history, most notably in the 1970s, which resulted in the removal of the old altars.
+The interior of the church has undergone several renovations throughout its 85-year history, most notably in the 1970s, when the old altars were removed.

 https://www.facebook.com/pages/Saint-Wenceslaus-Catholic-Church/139707202733730